philgrayphilgray/vue-2018/README.md

 #### Dependency Tracking

-* Two methods `depend` and `notify`
+* Two methods `depend()` and `notify()`
-* `depend`: the current code depends on this dependency
+* `depend()`: the current code depends on this dependency
-* `notify`: the dependency has changed; any previous expressions, computations, functions that have previously depended on it, should be notified so that they can be re-executed
+* `notify()`: the dependency has changed; any previous expressions, computations, functions that have previously depended on it, should be notified so that they can be re-executed
+* associate a computation to a dependency, like a subscriber to the dependency
-* updater function
+* `autorun()`: takes an updater function where you can register dependencies

+#### Observer

+* `observe()` converts the properties in the received object and makes them reactive; it gets assigned a `Dep` instance for each converted property, which keeps track of a list of subscribing update functions, and triggers them to re-run when its setter is invoked
+* It takes any object, observes it, converts its properties into getters and setters; hooks up `Dep.depend()` and `Dep.notify()` calls to the getters and setters; then when a property is accessed on that object, it collects dependencies by calling `Dep.depend()`, and when we mutate a property, it calls `Dep.notify()` to trigger changes
+* If you add some DOM manipulations inside the `autorun()` function, you have a tiny reactivity engine that automatically keep state and DOM in sync

+### Plugins

+* `Vue.use(plugin)`
+* Refer to Vue documentation [Writing a Plugin](https://vuejs.org/v2/guide/plugins.html)
+* A plugin is a function that receives `Vue` as the first argument, and options as the second
+* Common techniques involve `Vue.mixin(options)` api
+* Mixins are reusable snippets or parts of Vue component options that can be mixed into an existing component
+* `Vue.mixin` will apply it globally
+* Usually it's a better idea to wrap this with a plugin interface; it will prevent it from being applied over and over again
+* `$options` exists on every component; contains the merged, normalized options object of that specific instance
+* Vue component options can come from a lot of places: global mixins, the component's own definition, the options that you pass to it when you're creating the instance, or from an ancestor component
+* This also contains any custom options that you add to that component